zahidurtalukder/FedSRC/README.md

-# FedSRC: Computation and Communication Efficient Federated Learning with Self-Regulating Clients
+# FedSRC: Federated Learning with Self-Regulating Clients

 This repository is the official implementation of FedSRC-
 <p align="center">